 Curves and Zig Zags – Artist Claudia Comte

 Curves and Zig Zags was another exhibit that I enjoyed a lot.
 It was a large curved wall situated in the middle of a desert area with mountains behind it.
-I liked the juxtaposition that it created between the art and landscape.
-It was a popular one for professional photographers as there were two shoots happening while I was there.
+I liked the juxtaposition of the art and landscape.
+It was a popular one for professional photographers and two shoots were happening while I was there.

 - Location: 72500 Thrush Rd, Palm Desert, CA 92260